- Organised group and school visits

 You can also plan your own walk around the reserve using the River Trail and Permissive Paths, which are also waymarked.
 These link up with the Heron and Meadow Trails and together can be used to make up a variety of walks of up to 6.4km (4 miles) in length.

-Download the reserve leaflet or pick up a copy from the Visitors' Centre to help guide you around the paths.
+Download the reserve leaflet [PDF, 0.4MB]or pick up a copy from the Visitor Centre to help guide you around the paths.
 There are also information panels with maps at the main entrances to the reserve.

 You are welcome to bring your dogs to Paxton Pits, but please remember that it is a nature reserve and others visit the reserve for a quiet walk or to birdwatch.
 We therefore ask you to: